Popular Affiliate Marketing Models: CPC, CPA, CPM, and More Explained

 Modern Marketing Model Developments

 New tracking tools led to the rise of models like Cost Per Action (CPA), Cost Per Lead (CPL), and Cost Per Install (CPI).
-These models made sure advertisers and affiliates worked together well.
-Affiliates got paid for real results like sales, leads, or app installs8.
+These models made sure advertisers and affiliates worked well together.
+Affiliates got paid for real results like sales, leads, or app installs.
 This change in online advertising payment models helped target better, measure ad success, and boost ROI for advertisers.

 Impact of Technology on Payment Structures